hashicorp/terraform-provider-aws/website/docs/r/s3tables_table_bucket.html.markdown

 ## Attribute Reference

-This resource exports the following attributes in addition to the argument above:
+This resource exports the following attributes in addition to the arguments above:

 * `arn` - ARN of the table bucket.
 * `created_at` - Date and time when the bucket was created.